Scaled-down Toronto Film Festival plans virtual red carpets

 But for now, TIFF is radically remaking itself.
 The normal 10 days of festival-going will be halved, at least in physical screenings.
 For the festival’s first five days, it will present social-distanced screenings of premieres, including drive-ins and outdoor screenings.

-But for the first time, TIFF will also roll out a digital platform that will span the full 10 days of the festival and include digital screenings and talks.
-Those will include digital screenings for press and industry members, thousands of whom normally flock to Toronto.
+For the first time, TIFF will also roll out a digital platform of digital screenings and talks that will span the full 10 days of the festival.
+That will include digital screenings for press and industry members, thousands of whom normally flock to Toronto.

 It remains possible that international travel to Canada will be prohibited for much of the film industry.
-The U.S.-Canada border is closed through at least July 21.
+The U.S.-Canada border is closed to nonessential travel through at least July 21.

 “The pandemic has hit TIFF hard, but we’ve responded by going back to our original inspiration — to bring the very best in film to the broadest possible audience,” said Cameron Bailey, co-head and artistic director.
 “Our teams have had to rethink everything, and open our minds to new ideas.”